ghadishayban/pex/README.md

 # pex, a parsing library

+This is super-alpha.

 ### Rationale

 PEGs (Parsing Expression Grammars) are more powerful than regexes, compose better, and are expressible using PODS (Plain Ol' Data Structures)

 Deterministic parsers are a simpler model than those that produce ambiguity.

+`pex` is implemented with a Virtual Machine, just like its inspiration LPEG.

 ### Fundamentals